BrianWill/japanese_vocab/input.md

 ## Kana and Kanji

+Notes about how to approach the writing system:

 - Romaji is at best a temporary crutch.
 Within a few weeks, a beginner should be comfortable enough with hiragana to avoid romaji entirely.
 - Katakana often remains troublesome for multiple years:
   - Several pairs of katakana characters are hard to distinguish because they look very similar.